richardcocks/passwordgen/README.md

 # Fixing a password generator

 I've been [nerd-sniped](https://xkcd.com/356/) by co-pilot.
-I was working on a laptop which had it enabled, and was implementing something when it suggested autocompleting GeneratePassword.
+I don't normally have it enabled, but was working on another machine which did.
+I was implementing a feature when it suggested autocompleting GeneratePassword.

-It took me on a journey of honing my benchmarking skills with BenchmarkDotNet, and discovering what did and did not affect performance in microbenchmarking.
+It took me on a journey of benchmarking with BenchmarkDotNet and discovering what did and did not affect performance in microbenchmarking.

-It suggested:

 ## Co-pilot output

+The original suggestion, straight from co-pilot was:

 ```csharp
 public string GeneratePassword(int length)